Skip to main content

 • Suitable for real-time chat, collaborative editing, game servers, and similar scenarios

-Detailed Documentation: For complete WebSocket usage guide, console configuration steps, usage limitations, and common problem solutions, please refer to WebSocket Protocol Support.
+Detailed Documentation: For complete WebSocket usage guide, console configuration steps, usage limits, and common problem solutions, please refer to WebSocket Protocol Support.

 FeatureSSEWebSocket